kanalasumant/Functional-Todo/README.md

 - This project uses react, redux and Ant UI components.
 - I started to designing a single object for the store which consisted of a top level boards array and other keys like currentId, etc.. to keep track of the running board state.
 - Each board array had it's associated list array and it's relevant keys.
 Similarly each list consisted of an array of cards.
-- After writing the reducers for create, update and delete of a board object, I realized that managing reducer logic was getting quite nested and the at same time convoltued and harder to reason about, especially for list object and even worse for a card object.
+- After writing the reducers for create, update and delete of a board object, I realized that managing reducer logic was getting quite **_nested_** and the at same time **_convoluted_** and harder to reason about, especially for list object and even worse for a card object.
 - This led to me find out about a common and a great architecture for designing store - **Normalization**

 - This led to me separate board, list and card into separate objects.